-This ensures that a user's permissions and NT groups are always in sync.
-The default value for this parameter is false.
+This ensures that a user's permissions and NT groups are always

 GroupServerParentRole If you set SyncRolesFromGroups to true,

 GroupServerParentRole allows you to specify the parent role to which IDOL server adds new roles that it creates.
 If you don't specify a parent role with GroupServerParentRole, IDOL Server adds the new roles that it creates to the top role in the hierarchy.